testfairy/docs/docs/010_Getting_Started/400_App_Build_Settings.md

 * **Video settings** - Changing video settings can be useful if you wish to decrease network overload:
     * Enable / Disable video recording
 * **Metrics**:
-   * Application logcat - collect the logcat logs.
+   * Application logcat/logs - collect the app logs from device.

 ### Bug reporting